frnmst/md-toc/README.md

   output to standard output
 - maximum heading level selection (1 to 6)
 - list indentation based on heading, which can optionally be disabled
-- outputs an ordered or unordered TOC list
+- outputs an ordered or unordered TOC list with list marker selection
 - creates anchor links to markdown headings by default or a plain list as alternative
 - checks if heading level is coherent: this avoid creating an